 A 5V positive supply will be also distributed from the 5V supply terminal of the l298 driver.

-After that, the positive and negative terminal of both the IR proximity sensor module will be connected to positive 5V and negative supply of the L298N driver.
+After that, the positive and negative terminal of both the IR proximity sensor module will be connected to the positive 5V and negative supply of the L298N driver.

 Finally, the output terminals of both IR sensors are directly connected to input pin 1 and pin 3 of the L298N driver respectively.

-Working of Obstacle Avoiding Robot
+Working Principle of Obstacle Avoiding Robot

-After finishing the assembling of the obstacle avoiding robot, connect 9V battery via battery clip.
+After finishing the assembling of the obstacle avoiding robot, connect the 9V battery via battery clip.
 When this is established, the robot will automatically start moving through the unstructured path without hitting any objects.

 When the left IR sensor senses any object on its way, it turns its wheel to the right until the sensor stops sensing.
 Similarly, when the right IR sensor senses object, it turns left.
 If both the sensors sense object, then the robot will stop moving.